Profile Applicability:

 kubectl edit deployment kube-apiserver -n kube-system

-Change --anonymous-auth
+Change --anonymous-auth back to true.

 References: